DataBassGit/AgentForge/docs/Agents/AgentClass.md

 - Provide essential attributes and methods for agent operation.
 - Facilitate seamless integration with various workflows and data structures.
 - Simplify the creation of custom agents through method overriding.
+- Allow flexible naming of agents by accepting an optional `agent_name` parameter.

 By subclassing the `Agent` class, developers can create custom agents that inherit default behaviors and override methods to implement specific functionalities.